gdg-southafrica/hoverboard/data/faq.md

 ### No Soliciting

-No solicitation or selling of items or services is allowed at GDG DevFest Ukraine.
+No solicitation or selling of items or services is allowed at GDG DevFest South Africa.
 Any attendee conducting these activities may be removed from the conference.